fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 ```

 To parse and interpret incoming bacnet messages the following helper method is used.
+Add the following method to class __AbstractApplication__.

 ```java